YugabyteDB was created to achieve a number of design goals.

-YugabyteDB offers strong consistency guarantees in the face of a variety of failures.
-It supports distributed transactions.
+YugabyteDB supports distributed transactions while offering strong consistency guarantees in the face of potential failures.

 CAP theorem and split-brain

-In terms of the CAP theorem, YugabyteDB is a CP database (consistent and partition tolerant), but achieves very high availability.
-The architectural design of YugabyteDB is similar to Google Cloud Spanner, which is also a CP system.
-The description about Spanner is just as valid for YugabyteDB.
-The key takeaway is that no system provides 100% availability, so the pragmatic question is whether or not the system delivers availability that is so high that most users no longer have to be concerned about outages.
-For example, given there are many sources of outages for an application, if YugabyteDB is an insignificant contributor to its downtime, then users are correct to not worry about it.
+In terms of the CAP theorem, YugabyteDB is a consistent and partition-tolerant (CP) database that at the same time achieves very high availability.
+The architectural design of YugabyteDB is similar to Google Cloud Spanner, another CP system.
+The description of Spanner is also applicable to YugabyteDB.
+The key takeaway is that no system provides 100% availability, so the pragmatic question is whether or not the system delivers sufficiently high availability that most users no longer have to be concerned about outages.
+For example, given that there are many sources of outages for an application, if YugabyteDB is an insignificant contributor to its downtime, then users are correct not to worry about it.

 Split-brain is a computing scenario in which data and availability inconsistencies arise when a distributed system incurs a network partition.
 For YugabyteDB, when a network partition occurs, the remaining (majority for write acknowledgement purposes) RAFT group peers elect a new tablet leader.
 YugabyteDB implements leader leases, which ensures that a single tablet leader exists throughout the entire distributed system including when network partitions occur.
 Leader leases have a default value of two seconds, and can be configured to use a different value.
 This architecture ensures that YugabyteDB's distributed database is not susceptible to the split-brain condition.

 YugabyteDB supports single-row linearizable writes.
 Linearizability is one of the strongest single-row consistency models, and implies that every operation appears to take place atomically and in some total linear order that is consistent with the real-time ordering of those operations.
-In other words, the following should be true of operations on a single row:
+In other words, the following is expected to be true of operations on a single row:

 - Operations can execute concurrently, but the state of the database at any point in time must appear to be the result of some totally ordered, sequential execution of operations.